 Whether you’re a fan of outdoor adventures like hiking on beautiful trails or you’re a foodie, you’re in luck.
 Wilmington truly has it all, no matter what types of things you like doing while traveling with family and loved ones.
+It’s a short day trip from nearby Bennington, too.

 Here are the best things to do in Wilmington VT!